A chosen family of three teen friends sit together smiling

 Just like biological families, every chosen family is different.
 The beauty of chosen families is that their structure and members are entirely up to you.
 You may not be able to choose your blood relatives, but you can certainly handpick your chosen family members based on who you get along with and who makes you feel seen, heard, and supported.

-The concept of chosen families is particularly popular within the LGBTQIA+ community.
-Sadly, this is because many people in this community are misunderstood and sometimes even rejected by their biological families.
-According to recent research from The Trevor Project, only 37% of LGBTQIA+ youth feel like their home is an LGBTQ-affirming space.
+The concept of chosen families comes from the LGBTQIA+ community because many in this community are unfortunately misunderstood and sometimes even rejected by their biological families.
+According to recent research from The Trevor Project, only 37% of LGBTQIA+ youth feel like their home is an LGBTQIA+-affirming space.
 Furthermore, among transgender and nonbinary youth specifically, less than one in three people believe their home to be gender-affirming.
 Unsurprisingly, this can take its toll on mental health; that’s where chosen families come in.

 For many teens and young adults, their closest friends act as chosen family members.
 Or, your chosen family might consist of more distant relatives who you feel closer to than your immediate family.
 There really are no rules when it comes to cultivating your chosen family.
 Follow your heart and go with what feels right for you.